apache/flink/docs/dev/table/catalog.md

-## Use HiveCatalog in Flink SQL Cli
+## Use HiveCatalog in Flink SQL Client

 Users can specify catalogs in the yaml config file of Flink SQL CLI.
-See [SQL Cli]({{ site.baseurl }}/dev/table/sqlClient.html) for more details.
+See [SQL Client]({{ site.baseurl }}/dev/table/sqlClient.html) for more details.

 ```yaml
 catalogs: